Industrial Action FAQs

 What is the Guild’s stance on potential strike action?

-Exeter Students’ Guild is shaped by you, our students.
+We're led by you, for you.
 As with the previous strike action in 2022/23, we want students to have your say and help shape any stance we take.
-We’ll be hosting drop-in sessions to provide you with a platform to raise your thoughts, concerns or questions regarding strike action.
-We’ll also be setting up some online polls to gauge student opinions on potential strike action.
+In previous years we have provided you with online polls and in-person drop-ins to raise your thoughts, concerns or questions regarding industrial action.

 What is the Guild doing to support me?